XaVIopensource/XaVIopensource/XaVI_concepts.md

 * 2K words of memory, acting as an instruction cache (caching EEPROM code) and for local data space.
 * At start-up, parameters are transferred from EEPROM into control registers.
 At periodic intervals, diagnostics are performed to check correct operation.
 At periodic intervals, or as dictated by temperature changes, re-calibration firmware is executed.
 * The processor is also available for use in evaluation and production test.
+* Hardware outside of XaVI can compare 2 registers with the program count and halt the CPU on a match.
+This can provide the minimal debug logic with 2 hardware breakpoints.
+In this case, those registers are obviously not usable by the compiler.
+After most code has been developed and debugged, the user can choose to sacrific these breakpoints for greater code efficiency.

 # 1.3.
 Third example Embedded System